-Current and temperature data were collected with an RCM4 current meters.
-The mooring was stationary and recorded in two depths, 5 and 50 m above the bottom.
+Current and temperature data were collected with RCM4 current meters.
+The mooring was stationary and recorded in two depths, 5 and 50 meters above the bottom.
 Speed, instantaneous direction and temperature were recorded in averages of 10 minute intervals.
 The total speed represents the flow of water masses independent of direction, while the East-West and North-South components of the current indicate changes in the transport in the respective directions.
-Since this study focuses on variation in the relation between bottom trawl catches and acoustic recordings we concentrated on the recordings of total speed closest to the bottom.
+Since this study among other things focused on variation in the relation between bottom trawl catches and acoustic recordings we concentrated on the recordings of total speed closest to the bottom.

-Changes in light (μEinstein) were measured with a Li-1000 data logger at 15 minute intervals.
+Changes in light (μ Einstein) were measured with a Li-1000 data logger at 15 minute intervals.